NCL Home > Documentation > Functions > File IO

 DefineMode

 This option may be set only for files opened for writing.
-It is logical-valued with a default value of False.
-If set True, rather than performing each operation atomically, NCL modifies its standard behavior and holds the NetCDF library in define mode without closing the file while dimensions, attributes, and variables are defined using the functions filedimdef, fileattdef, filevardef, and filevarattdef.
+(Prior to version 4.3.1, it defaulted to False.)
+When set True, rather than performing each operation atomically, NCL keeps the NetCDF library in define mode without closing the file while dimensions, attributes, and variables are defined using the functions filedimdef, fileattdef, filevardef, and filevarattdef.
 The file remains open in define mode until variable data is read or written, the option is set False again, or the file variable is deleted.
-Setting this option True when the file is first opened can improve performance dramatically for files with many variables and/or attributes, assuming that care is taken to define all dimensions, attributes, and variables and assign attribute values before writing actual data to the file.
+Setting this option True while dimensions, variables and attributes are first defined can improve performance dramatically for files with large dimensions or many variables and attributes.
+Care should be taken to define all dimensions, attributes, and variables before writing actual data to the file.

 CompressionLevel